When you get here

 Activate your IT account

-Your Office 365 account will be automatically created when you complete your enrolment, and details on how to activate it can be found in your induction.
-For more information, log in to the Student Portal.
+Your Office 365 account will be automatically created when you complete your enrolment, and details on how to activate it can be found in your online induction.
+To use your account, go to Microsoft Office 365 or, for more information, log in to the Student Portal.

 You need to check your university email regularly for important communications from the university.
 Please note that university staff will only respond to emails sent from your Office 365 account.